 One sportsman, ‘WSC’ from Leeds, writing in 1924 said The 16-bore ‘Game Express’ gun you built for me has done very good work, far better than any game 12-bore I have ever used and killing quite as far and much more cleanly.
 On two occasions No.4 shot has been driven clean through a hare.’

 Reading these old testimonials, one cannot help but be struck by the fact that even a hundred years ago, shooting men were claiming very long shots and remarkable feats of shooting.
 No mention is made of choke in the Magnum small bores.
 It is probably safe to assume that the guns were choked tightly and intended for long-range shooting.
 The hope of extending range has long been held by shooting men and the lure of smaller bores has always held a certain fascination.
 Gunmakers are wise to deliver the guns the customer wants and every new concept creates a reason to buy a new gun!

 It is interesting to see that at the height of the craze for lightweight guns, during the 1920s and’30s, there was also this corresponding interest in small bore guns firing very powerful charges.
-On a personal note, my regular game gun is a Stephen Grant hammer 16-bore weighing 6lbs 10oz, whch is the same weight as my old Purdey 12-bore sidelock.
-I actually prefer it this weight and fire a one ounce load, for which the sixteen bore is ideal.
+On a personal note, my regular game gun is a Stephen Grant hammer 16-bore weighing 6lbs 10oz, which is the same weight as my old Purdey 12-bore sidelock.
+I actually prefer it this weight and fire a one-ounce load, for which the sixteen bore is ideal.